A Bayesian Approach To Analysing Training Data Attribution In Deep Learning: Background

 \subsection{Bayesian deep learning.}

 Bayesian machine learning treats the learned model as a posterior distribution over the parameter space, rather than a single point:

 Bayesian ML nicely captures the intuition that the mapping from a training set $\mathcal{D}$ to the learned model $p(\theta | \mathcal{D})$ is not a deterministic mapping, especially for non-convex models like deep neural networks (DNNs).
-Depending on the initialisation, among other factors, DNN training almost always ends up learning vastly different parameters.
+Depending on the initialisation, among other factors, DNN training almost always learns vastly different parameters.

 The estimation of the true posterior is indeed difficult for complex models like DNNs.
 The field of Bayesian deep learning is dedicated to the interpretation of certain random elements in DNN training as sources of randomness for the approximated Bayesian posteriors.
 For example, if Dropout \cite{srivastava2014dropout} is used for training a model, it may be used at test time to let users sample $\theta$ from the posterior distribution $p(\theta | \mathcal{D})$ \cite{gal2016dropout}.
-More generally-used components like stochastic gradient descent (SGD) have also been interpreted as sources of randomness.
+More generally used components like stochastic gradient descent (SGD) have also been interpreted as sources of randomness.
 The random walk induced by SGD iterations in the parameter space can be viewed as a Markov Chain Monte-Carlo sampler from the posterior distribution, after a slight modification of the optimisation algorithm (Stochastic Gradient Langevin Dynamics \cite{welling2011bayesian}).
 Similarly, the last few iterations of the vanilla SGD iterations may also be treated as samples from the posterior, resulting in more widely applicable Bayesian methods like Stochastic Weight Averaging (SWA) \cite{izmailov_averaging_2019,maddox2019simple}.
 Finally, the random initialisation of DNNs has also been exploited for modelling posterior randomness; training multiple versions of the same model with different initial parameters may be interpreted as samples from the posterior \cite{lakshminarayanan2017simple}.
 We show in the next section how the Bayesian viewpoint will help us model the sources of stochasticity for TDA estimates.